fmoyen/fabtools/README.md

 Readme release v1.0 – September, 5th 2008
 -------------------------------------------------------------------------------------

-The goal of these little fab-tools is to ease the administration and monitoring of several AIX systems (full scale servers or logical partitions), allowing you to:
+The goal of these little fab-tools is to ease the administration and monitoring of several AIX/Linux systems running onto IBM Power platform (full scale servers or logical partitions), allowing you to:

   + start an nmon collection on all your servers in one command
   + execute one command on all your servers in one shot